|

 Introduction

 Mountravers, also known as 'Pinney's Estate', was a medium-sized sugar plantation on the Caribbean island of Nevis.
-It was made up of several estates and tracts of land; their ownership, as well as many of the enslaved people who worked this plantation, can be traced back to the latter part of the seventeenth century.
-Until slavery was abolished in 1834, more than 750 individual enslaved people lived on Mountravers about whom very little was known.
-Successive members of the Pinney family owned the plantation, among them John Pinney, who settled in Bristol, England, in 1784 and whose family home in Bristol is now the city's Georgian House Museum.
+It was made up of several estates and tracts of land.
+From the seventeenth century until slavery was abolished in 1834, more than 900 enslaved people are now known to have lived on Mountravers and its constituent parts.
+Successive members of the Pinney family owned the plantation, among them John Pretor Pinney, who settled in Bristol, England, in 1784.
+His family home in Bristol is now the city's Georgian House Museum.

 Our interest in the plantation was initially triggered by Professor Richard Pares's book A West India Fortune and by the absence in Bristol's Georgian House of any information about slavery as the major source of John Pinney's wealth.